bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 The URL that can be entered in order to causes problems that I came up with is:

-http://localhost:3000/products/Python Book'; DELETE FROM purchase_items WHERE product_id = 2; DELETE FROM products WHERE title = 'Python Book';
+http://localhost:3000/products-unsafe?name=Python Book'; DELETE FROM purchase_items WHERE product_id = 2; DELETE FROM products WHERE title = 'Python Book';

 This removes foreign key dependencies and removes the book.
 By appending a '; to the end of the search string, literally any SQL query can then be made.

 ### Part 3:
 The above solution is a badly designed one that allows for SQL injection.
 To prevent this, Massive.js was used and a parameterised query was used.
 To distinguish between the two endpoints with safe and unsafe implementations, I created:

-/products-unsafe?name:string    (with the above implementation) /products-safe?name:string      (with the next implementation)
+/products-unsafe?name:string                (with the above implementation) /products-safe/prepared?name:string         (with the paramaterised/prepared query) /products-safe/stored?name:string           (with the stored procedure found in stored_procedure.sql which is saved to PSQL through the command line.)

-The safe endpoint uses a parameterised query or a stored procedure.
-Both are there.
+The prepared safe endpoint uses a parameterised query and the stored safe endpoint uses a stored procedure found in stored_proecedure.sql

-**Do stored procedure**

 ### Part 4:
 For this, I created a new project named sequelize-project, this was to distinguish it from massive-project.
 I was unsure as to if new data was needed to be used so I could use singular names for my models, i.e Product, PurchaseItem, User etc, but to keep the original data I did the following: